 Adultery: Facts and Statistics

-Nowadays, adultery is not the marriage-ender it historically was.
+Adultery is no longer the marriage-ender it historically was.
 More couples are “trying to work it out.”
 Historically, men have been granted much more of a pass to commit adultery than women.
 When women committed adultery, it was usually punished more seriously.
 Even today in some countries, like Saudi Arabia and Iran, women who commit adultery can be put to death.
-In the U.S., a handful of states still legally consider adultery a crime, but the law is rarely, if ever, prosecuted.
+In the U.S., a handful of states still legally consider adultery a crime, but the law is rarely if ever, prosecuted.

 Adultery and Assets

 In most cases of divorce, where adultery has been committed by one of the persons in the relationship, adultery almost never plays a role in determining the separation of assets.
 Only when the cheating spouse has used shared assets from the marriage to finance the extra-marital affair does the adultery affect the distribution of assets.
 For example: If a cheating husband sold stock that was in the wife’s name to support his mistress, then the court would likely take this into account when distributing assets.

 As long as the cheating spouse has not carried on the extra-marital affair in front of the children, adultery also does not play a role in determining, which parent is given custodial rights to the children.
 However, in some states, when it is known in the divorce that one spouse committed adultery, this can affect the faithful spouse’s obligation to pay alimony to the unfaithful spouse, even if the unfaithful spouse can show a real financial need for the alimony.
 Also, in many states, the obligation to pay alimony is immediately rescinded, when the spouse receiving the alimony begins residing with another partner or person.